troclaux/notes/api.md

 - APIs allow services to communicate with other services without knowing how they're implemented
 - normally they implement CRUD operations
   - Create, Read, Update, Delete
-  - RESTful apis implement http verbs: Get, Post, Put, Delete
+  - can use http verbs: Get, Post, Put, Delete

 - types of APIs:
   - RESTful APIs